 Emailing Receipts, Letters and Statements

-Before emailing receipts, you will also want to specify a scanned signature bitmap to go on the receipts, since obviously you can't sign them by hand!
+Before emailing receipts, you will also need to specify a scanned signature bitmap to go on the receipts, since obviously you can't sign them by hand!

-Once you have created receipts with options such as Receipt à Current Donor Original, or recreated them with an option such as Receipt à Reprint Range or Letters à Mass Mailing, you will see a button on the built-in receipt viewing window labelled Email/Print.
-In the mail merge editor for any letters or statements, the emailing is done with the File à Email/Print menu option, and a corresponding toolbar button.
-(You can also use Receipt à Current Donor Sample for testing - receipts created with that option are always emailed to yourself, rather than to the donor.)
+Once you have created receipts with options such as Receipt Current Donor Original, or recreated them with an option such as Receipt Reprint Range or Letters Mass Mailing, you will see a button on the built-in receipt viewing window labelled Email/Print.
+In the mail merge editor for any letters, statements, or mail-merge receipts, the emailing is done with the File Email/Print menu option, and a corresponding toolbar button.
+(You can also use Receipt Current Donor Sample for testing - receipts created with that option are always emailed to yourself, rather than to the donor.)

-The "statement" reports Reports à Donation à Details, One Page per Donor and Category Totals, One Page per Donor, and the Total Donations information and Pledge information mail merges which can be used as statements, can also be sent by email, using the same menu options or buttons.
+The "statement" reports Reports ⇒ Donation ⇒ Details, One Page per Donor and Category Totals, One Page per Donor, and the Total Donations Information and Pledge Information mail merges which can be used as statements, can also be sent by email, using the same menu options or buttons.

-After clicking the Email/Print button or menu option, the program checks to see whether any of the donors whose receipts or statements are displayed have email addresses.
-If none of them do, you just get a message and nothing further is done.
+After clicking the Email/Print button or menu option, the program checks to see whether any of the donors whose receipts, letters or statements are displayed have email addresses.
+If none of them do, you just get a message to that effect, and nothing further is done.

 If some of the donors for the displayed receipts or statements have email addresses and some of them don't, a window like the following will then be displayed: